Solopreneurs

 SEO content requires following detailed briefs: target keyword, secondary keywords, heading structure, word count targets, competitor analysis, search intent alignment.
 This is complex, multi-layered work.

 ChatGPT handles this well because you can front-load all the context.
-Paste the SEO brief, the keyword list, the competitor analysis, and the brand voice guidelines.
+Paste the SEO brief, the keyword list, the competitor analysis, and the brand voice guidelines — the approach covered in the AI SEO workflow.
 Then ask for a detailed outline.
 Then flesh out each section.
 The AI maintains the SEO requirements throughout because everything lives in one conversation.

 Jasper's SEO workflow exists but feels bolted on.
 The SurferSEO integration is useful for keyword density tracking, but the actual content generation doesn't maintain SEO brief awareness as well as a carefully prompted ChatGPT conversation.